 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Ambulance services (continued) We cover ambulance services not resulting in a transport to a facility if you are stabilized at your home or other location.
 This service is not covered outside of the U.S. and its territories.
 Emergent ambulance services furnished outside the U.S. and its territories are covered when furnished in connection with an emergent transport.
 Payment is made for necessary ambulance services that meet the other coverage requirements of the Medicare program, and are furnished in connection with an emergent facility.
-Interview of the set of the \$0 for an annual preventive physical exam.
+Prior authorization may apply, see page 54 for more information.
+Annual preventive physical exam Because you are a member of this plan, if the purpose of the appointment is your scheduled annual exam, you will not be charged for the office visit no matter how much is discussed.
+This is an opportunity for you and your physician to talk about any concerns or questions you may have.
+The annual preventive physical exam DOES NOT include lab tests and immunizations.
+See "Outpatient diagnostic tests and therapeutic services and supplies" and "Immunizations" for cost share. \$0 for an annual preventive physical exam.
 50% for an annual preventive physical exam.
 Deductible does apply.